 Disclosure: When you purchase a service or a product through our links, we may earn a commission.
 Read more...

 The question of how to choose a domain name is so essential, that I need to dedicate a whole article about it.
 Here’s why.
 Above all, your domain name is a branding opportunity!
 Similar to regular people, it serves as the first impression to flirt with potential, first-time customers.
 How much would you trust a guy whose name is Scar?
 No wonder he became the villain of The Lion King.
 The same applies to websites.
 Nobody even bothers to visit one with a bad name.
 Trust me.

-By the way, do you have web hosting provider selected yet?
+By the way, do you have a web hosting provider selected yet?
 You can consider the following reliable and recognized service providers below.
 I also recommend reading my guide “How to Choose Web Hosting?”.

 Well, when coming back to the initial topic, choose a slick and suitable domain name and customers will enjoy a good and lasting impression of you.